dhr77/campus-workshops-knowledge-base/README.md

 # campus-workshops-knowledge-base

-Knowledge Base for Campus Workshops in REVA University
+Knowledge Base for Campus Workshops in REVA University.

 # What we'll be doing today?